hannaheow/DONE/README.md

 # TO DO

+## April 3, 2025
+- outline disparity domain paper
+- outline disparity domain lit review
+- *fix filepaths in dev_how branch (switch duplicated_data to measure_datasets and raw_data to inputs)
+- read bennet jl et al in lancet 2015 as recommended by sste
+- read macintyre, ellaway, cummins in soc sci med 2022 as recommended by sste
+- read jamie pearce on life course of place, work on selective migration and health in the uk as recommended by sste
+- *make a linkedin

+# DONE
 ## April 2, 2025
 - fix current repo: move things onto dev_how and off of main
-- add list of git and R resources
-- send github workplan and spreadsheet to gl
+- send github workplan and spreadsheet to gl and cm
-- send github workplan to team (inc scheduling)
-- make a linkedin
-- *outline disparity domain paper
-- *outline disparity domain lit review

-# DONE
-## April 2, 2025

 ## April 1, 2025
 - check in w kate